-The Head of School or Designated Safeguarding Lead will disclose personal information about a pupil to other members of staff on a need to know basis only.
+The Head of School/Senior Head of School or Designated Safeguarding Lead will disclose personal information about a pupil to other members of staff on a need to know basis only.

 All staff will be aware that they have a professional responsibility to share information with other agencies in order to safeguard children.